MicroPasts/pleiades/README.md

 # Pleiades demo of Peripleo

 ![A social media card showing an AI generated image of a Roman ruin](https://micropasts.github.io/pleiades/social-media-preview.jpeg)
+> Prompt to create image in Microsoft copilot: Roman ruins in Italy with the words Pleiades and LAWD overlaid at the top right.

 ## Introduction